jithu1234b/cybersploit-framework/README.md

 *To use the program run --> csfconsole

 *To update the program run--> cybersploit-u
+   OR   csfconsole -u

 *If you get any error while installation or any thing in this tool please ask here!!